KnicKnic/K8s-Storage-Plugins/flexvolume/windows/readme.md

     * Install the failover cluster cmdlets
     * Run kubelet with an account that is administrator in the failover cluster

+* vhd - Ability to mount VHD for hyper-v isolated pods (Proof of Concept)
+    * Plugin does not work for normal pods (only hyper-v isolated)
+    * Plugin does not correctly fence storage
+        * Relies on a node that goes down to release locks
+        * Has an issue if your deployment policy does not tear down old pod before deploying new container
+            * this is due to storage can't be mounted 2 different pods at same time

 ## Folder structure
 * daemonset
     * A daemonset that will help you auto deploy the plugins